 If both settings are set to "FALSE", the user will receive a push notification without contextual information, as no such contextual information is sent to the push notification gateway in the first place.
 The user can then access the contextual information by opening the Rocket.Chat application.
-This is helpful in compliance-sensitive requirements like HIPAA to prevent sensitive information being disclosed via push notification.
+This is helpful in compliance-sensitive requirements like HIPAA to prevent sensitive information from being disclosed via push notification.

-You cannot compile your own applications and use the Rocket.Chat push gateway.
+You cannot compile your own applications and use the Rocket.Chat push gateway

 For iOS, you need to convert both the .cer and .p12 files into .pem files

 Once everything is configured on the admin settings, the server must be restarted